 We are a friendly Church that believes in God's Word and putting it into practice in our daily lives.
-Find out a little more about us by reading below, but to really learn about our family at First Baptist come join us for worship this coming Sunday at 9:30 am or bring your children to Pioneer club or to other activities listed on this website.
+Find out a little more about us by reading below, but to really learn about our family at First Baptist come join us for worship at 11 am beginning September 21st.

 Mission: Leading people to faith in Jesus Christ and equipping them

 to live as servants devoted to Jesus Christ and His Church.

 Vision statement: Introducing our neighbors to Christ and serving together in God's Name.

 We have a church rich in history.
 The first Baptist church was organized in 1828 between what are now Ypsilanti and Ann Arbor, though the first formal organized Baptist church in Ypsilanti was not until 1830.
 The Lord has worked in our church in times of trials, when the church burned down, and also used our church to give to the community that we live in.
 Here are some of the highlights of our history.

 First Baptist Church of Ypsilanti is a very stable church and congregation.
 We have been blessed with only 3 Pastors in the past 75 years.
 The shepherds of our church have been Reverend William R. Shaw from 1925 through 1964, Reverend William Bingham from 1964 through 1981, and most recently Reverend Vivan Martindale from 1981 through 1999.
 Rev. Galen Lowery, served as our interim until Pastor Randy Johnson joined us in May of 2001.